xsdk-project/xsdk-examples/mfem/petsc/README.md

 This example solves the classical obstacle problem which models an edge clamped elastic membrane pulled over a rigid obstacle.
 MFEM is used to discretize the underlying Poisson equation and PETSC-TAO is used the solve to optimization problem.
-This proble also demonstrates the how MFEM and PETSc can share the data from vectors of each type.
+This problem also demonstrates the how MFEM and PETSc can share the data from vectors of each type.

 This example is built to run in serial, so launch it wth your desired options:
 ```